TeamDev-IP/JxBrowser-Gallery/web-server/chart-rendering/README.md

    ./gradlew build
    ./gradlew :web-server:chart-rendering:server:run
 ```
-After this, open `/server/chart-rendering/client/app/index.html` to launch
+After this, open the `<project root>/web-server/chart-rendering/client/app/index.html`
-the client side of the application.
+file in a browser to access the client side of the application.

 The exported files are available for download in the browser and also appear
-under the `{project root}/web-server/chart-rendering/server/images` directory
+under the `<project root>/web-server/chart-rendering/server/images` directory
 on the local file system.

 [chart.js]: https://www.chartjs.org/